Mini-XML 4.0 Programming Manual

 Discussion

+This function sets attribute name to the string value for the element node.
 If the named attribute already exists, the value of the attribute is replaced by the new string value.
-The string value is copied into the element node.
-This function does nothing if the node is not an element.
+The string value is copied.

 Set an attribute with a formatted value.